vinej/pyarchive/README.md

         - an output type 'reference' means that the task is not executed right away the first time.
 The task is put in memory to be re-run with parameters updated with
         - values from previous tasks

-        the list of values is created from a Task of type array, csv,query or curl the parameter variables uses [[loopname.columnname]] in the Tasks definition section to access the current row and field of the current iteration (loop) by example, this option can be used to run all tasks for project 'prj1' and 'prj2'
+        the list of values is created from a Task of type array,dir,csv,query or curl the parameter variables uses [[loopname.columnname]] in the Tasks definition section to access the current row and field of the current iteration (loop) by example, this option can be used to run all tasks for project 'prj1' and 'prj2'